How To Make A Fairy Garden House

 How to make a DIY Fairy House from a dollar store birdhouse and an old seed package.

 I’m not a hoarder…I just like to keep useful things, in case I need them.
 One of those things has been old seed packages.
-They’re just so pretty, I knew I could use them for something.
+They’re just so pretty, I knew I could use them for something and using them to decorate a DIY fairy garden house was the perfect thing.

-And that something is…a DIY fairy house.
 If you haven’t had the pleasure of discovering fairy gardens yet, then you’re in for a treat.
-These little miniature gardens are the cutest, and I promise if you build one, the fairies will come and move into your garden.
+These little miniature gardens are the cutest.
+And I promise if you build one, the fairies and garden sprites will come and move into your garden.

 Supplies: